gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 node we will add is `stroomp02.strmdev00.org`.

-## Grant access to the database for this node
+## Grant Access to the Database for This Node

 Connect to the Stroom database as the administrative (root) user, via the command